3 Best Solar Companies in Arkansas (2024 Guide)

 Can I install my own solar panels in Arkansas?

 Yes, you can install your own solar panels in Arkansas.
 However, do-it-yourself (DIY) solar installation requires advanced knowledge of solar technology and electrical work.
 Most casual DIYers don’t have the experience to perform their own installation.
-We recommend hiring a professional solar power company for this project.
+Whether DIY solar is worthwhile will depend on your experience.
+We recommend hiring a professional solar power company for solar projects.

 Do solar panels increase property value in Arkansas?